 Would you be surprised to learn that an estimated 85% of people worldwide have low self-esteem?
 That includes adolescents and adults.
 That’s an alarming amount, and yet it’s likely that you reading this article have a low self-esteem or have had one in the past.
 If so, you’re clearly not alone.
-More importantly, you can do something about it.
+More importantly, this is something you can change.

 Self-esteem definition